NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 b.
 Oogonial cells start to proliferate and give rise to functional ova in regular cycles from puberty onwards.

 c.
-Sperms released from seminiferous tubules are highly motile.
+Sperms released from the seminiferous tubules are highly motile.

 d.
 Progesterone level is high during the post-ovulatory phase of the menstrual cycle